J-Diaz103/Portfolio-Repo-Homework/README.md

 # Portfolio-Repo-Homework
-This is the homework portfolio using the advanced
+This is the homework portfolio using the advanced css